saimanish-p/options-strat-payoff/README.md

 Select a strategy from the dropdown list and input relevant parameters pertaining to chosen strategy
 ![Input Parameters](/images/input_parameters.png)

-If you are unsure what the variable represents, please hover over the question mark symbol beside the specific parameter for additional context.
+If you are unsure what the parameter represents, please hover over the question mark symbol beside the specific parameter for additional context.

 ![Help Functionality](/images/help_functionality_user_parameters.png)